Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Are Architectures and Hyperparameters Important for Fairness?

-On the first point, a search for architectures and hyperparameters which have high performance on traditional metrics does not translate to high performance on fairness metrics.
-We see that within models with lowest \xaxis{} -- those models which are most interesting to the community -- there is low correlation between \xaxis{} and rank disparity ($\rho = -.113$ for models with error < 0.3).
-In \cref{fig:RQ1_main}, we see that Pareto optimal models are versions of DPN, TNT, ReXNet, VovNet, and ResNets (in increasing error and decreasing fairness).
-We conclude that both architectures and hyperparameters play a significant role in determining the accuracy and fairness trade-off, motivating their joint optimization in \cref{sec:phase_2}.

-Additionally, we observe that the Pareto curve is dependent upon what fairness metric we consider.
-For example, in \cref{fig:different_metrics}, we demonstrate that a very different set of architectures are Pareto optimal if instead of rank disparity (rank difference between perceived genders) we consider the ratio of ranks between the two perceived genders or the ratio of the errors.
-Specifically, on the ratio of ranks metric, the Pareto frontier contains versions of HRNet, MobileNet, VovNet, and ResNet whereas the Pareto frontier under the ratio of errors metric includes versions of NesT, ResNet-RS, and VGG19.
+We note that in general there is a low correlation between \xaxis{} and rank disparity (e.g., for models with error < 0.3, $\rho = .113$ for CelebA and $\rho = .291$ for VGGFace2).
+However, there are differences between the two datasets at the most extreme low errors.
+First, for VGGFace2, the baseline models already have very low error, with there being 10 models with error < 0.05; CelebA only has three such models.
+Additionally, models with low error also have low rank disparity on VGGFace2 but this is not the case for CelebA.
+This can be seen by looking at the Pareto curves in \cref{fig:RQ1_main}.

-Further, different architectures exhibit different optimal hyperparameters.
-For example, the Xception65 architecture finds SGD with ArcFace and AdamW with ArcFace are Pareto-optimal whereas the Inception-ResNet architecture finds MagFace and CosFace optimal with SGD.
-This illustrates the care that needs to be taken when choosing a model -- optimizing architectures and hyperparameters for error alone will not lead to fair models.
+The Pareto-optimal models also differ across datasets: on CelebA, they are versions of DPN, TNT, ReXNet, VovNet, and ResNets, whereas on VGGFace2 they are DPN and ReXNet.
+Finally, we note that different architectures exhibit different optimal hyperparameters.
+For example, on CelebA, for the Xception65 architecture finds the combinations of (SGD, ArcFace) and (AdamW, ArcFace) as Pareto-optimal, whereas the Inception-ResNet architecture finds the combinations (SGD, MagFace) and (SGD, CosFace) Pareto-optimal.

-Finally, existing architectures and hyperparameters do not yield models which simultaneously exhibit both low error and low disparity.
-For example, in \cref{fig:RQ1_main} there is a significant area under the Pareto curve.
-While there are models with very low error, in order to improve the disparity metric, one must sacrifice significant performance.
-However, in \cref{sec:phase_2}, we will see that our joint NAS+HPO experiments for rank disparity ultimately find a model convincingly in the area to the left of this Pareto curve -- that is, we find a model with low error {\it and} disparity.